- 5' 3"

 Best Known For:

-Jeff Sessions is best known as a staunch conservative Senator from Alabama.
+Jeff Sessions is best known as a staunch conservative Senator from Alabama and the former Attorney General of the United States.

 He’s named after Jefferson Davis, president of the Confederate States of America, and P.G.
 T. Beauregard, a Confederate general.
 Jeff is very pro-life and anti-same-sex marriage.
 He voted against the Matthew Shepard Act, which classifies violence committed on LGBT people due to their sexual orientation as a hate crime.
 Jeff is also strictly anti-drug, anti-immigration.
 He and his wife, Mary Blackshear, have three children and six grandchildren.